parkermac/LO/notes/Forecast_Operators_Manual.md

 - `--short_roms True` makes the run just go a few time steps and then end (saves a lot of time)
 - `--move_his False` skips copying the output to apogee
 - It should finish in a few minutes with a result of SUCCESS in the log file.
 If it does not work then look for clues in the driver log file, the ROMS log file, and the slurm.out file.
-- **Finally, don't forget to move the folder fYYYY.MM.DD_ORIG back to fYYYY.MM.DD!**
+- **Finally, don't forget to move the folder f[date]_ORIG back to f[date]!**

 NOTE: the hyak system has scheduled maintenance on the second Tuesday of every month.
 They will stop or kill jobs that have scheduled run times that go beyond 9 AM.
 We have worked hard to make sure that, even when there are multiple blow-ups, the last forecast day will still start before 7 AM.
 Then because `#SBATCH --time=02:00:00` in its `LO/driver/batch/[klone,mox]1_batch_BLANK.sh` it will finish before they shut it is down.
 One of the more aggravating issues is when a forecast fails on a maintenance day.
 Then you have to wait until the late afternoon before you can rerun ROMS by hand.

-NOTES: 2022.08.10 One issue we are working on is what non-Parker users have to do to run the forecast.
-Working with David to allow him to run the forecast in my absence, I went to /gscratch/macc/parker and issued these two commands:
+NOTE: 2022.08.10 One issue we are working on is what non-Parker users have to do to run the forecast.
+Working with David to allow him to run the forecast in my absence, I went to `/gscratch/macc/parker` and issued these two commands:
 ```
 chown -R :macc *;            # make everything owned by macc group
 chmod -R g=u   *;            # make group permissions match user permissions for each file